-If you experienced mental distress or trauma after a car accident, you may be able to recover compensation for emotional distress as a part of your overall pain and suffering damages.
+If you experience mental distress or trauma after a car accident, you may be able to recover compensation for emotional distress as part of your pain and suffering damages.

 What Is Emotional Distress?

 "Pain and suffering" refers to physical pain and emotional distress that you experience from an accident.
 As a part of pain and suffering damages, emotional distress (also called mental anguish) is when someone's actions cause you to suffer mental harm, such as:

 Pain, such as headaches or body aches, is not considered emotional distress.